hugomflavio/actel/cran-comments.md

 included a request for additional confirmation from the user when files/folders with the same name already exist.

+* print(x) calls were wrapped to:

+message(paste0(capture.output(print(x)), collapse = "\n"))

+To allow the display of tables without preventing message suppression if requested.
+An exception was made in 1) the function clearWorkspace, as this function always requires user intervention, and using print allows for the multiple file names to flow orderly into the console dimensions, and 2) the function advEfficiency, where the print call is intended to trigger the plotting of a graphic.

 * Removed markup from the package description